Shopping

 If you’re decorating on a budget, the following stores offer practical, good-looking items that won’t eat up your rent.
 Whether you’re after essentials or little decor upgrades, they’re some of the best cheap homeware stores in London.

-1. IKEA Oxford Street (Planning Studio)
+1. IKEA Oxford Street

 2. Labour and Wait